rept0id/lets-java-spring-boot/README.md

 sudo apt-get install docker docker-compose
 ```

-At the end, just check you java version
+Then, simply verify your Java version :
 ```
 java --version
 ```

+It must be 17, at the very least, for this project.

-If it's not 17, you may wish to use [sdkman](https://sdkman.io/) for easily switching between java versions!
+In the event it's not 17, you might consider employing SDKMAN for effortlessly toggling between Java versions!

-See my note here on how to use sdkman to switch to java 17 -> [note](https://github.com/rept0id/notes/blob/main/Shared/sdkman-java17.md)
+Refer to my note here for guidance on how to switch to Java 17 -> [note](https://github.com/rept0id/notes/blob/main/Shared/sdkman-java17.md).

 ## Run
 Move to the folder you downloaded this project and run :